ctrotech-tutor/ctrovalidate/README.md

 In a world of heavy frameworks, sometimes you just need a simple, powerful tool that works without the overhead.
 Ctrovalidate.js is designed to be that tool.

 -   **Declarative & HTML-First:** Define complex validation rules directly in your HTML using `data-` attributes.
-No messy JavaScript configuration objects.
 -   **Zero Dependencies:** Written in pure, modern JavaScript.
-It's incredibly lightweight and won't bloat your project.
+It's incredibly lightweight.
--   **Feature-Rich:** Supports synchronous, asynchronous (e.g., API calls), and conditional validation right out of the box.
+-   **Feature-Rich:** Supports synchronous, asynchronous, and conditional validation out of the box.
 -   **Extensible:** Easily add your own custom validation rules with a simple, clean API.
--   **Graceful UX:** Provides real-time feedback to users *after* they've interacted with a field, preventing premature error messages.
+-   **Graceful UX:** Provides real-time feedback *after* a user has interacted with a field.

 ---